 We believe that learning about other faiths and cultures is essential for a better understanding of our own faith and culture.
-The emphasis should be on similarities rather than differences.
-Everyone will study Judaism during the Autumn Term.
-In the Spring or Summer term (whichever is longer) children will study a different faith according to their year group as follows:
+The emphasis is on similarities rather than differences.
+Everyone will study Judaism during the Autumn Term and Islam in the Spring or Summer term (whichever is longer).
+We endeavour to invite Jewish and Muslim consultants into school annually to share their faith with our children, staff and parents.